parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 868 ms

-We saw 7x speedup compared to UMAP using tSNE with the given parameters.
+We saw a 7x speedup compared to UMAP using tSNE with the given parameters.
 It is harder to compare the distances between the clusters here but easier to visually gauge the size of clusters and intra-cluster heterogeneity.

 Discerning similarity between clusters can be difficult from visual inspection alone, especially for tSNE plots. `plot_cluster_tree` function plots the relationship between clusters as a binary tree.
 This tree is simply a condensation of the dendrogram obtained using Paris clustering.